The Cannabis cure

 What types of conditions can medical marijuana treat?

-The FDA notes there is considerable interest in (as well as clinical research to support) the use of marijuana to attempt to treat certain medical conditions, including but not limited to glaucoma, cancer, multiple sclerosis, chemotherapy-induced nausea, and certain seizure disorders.
-This is in addition to treatment for chronic pain and the effects of post-traumatic stress disorder and traumatic brain injury.
+The FDA notes increasing interest in the use of cannabis to treat a variety of medical conditions, including glaucoma, cancer, multiple sclerosis, chemotherapy-induced nausea, and certain seizure disorders.
+Of the states that allow medical marijuana, chronic pain, traumatic brain injury and post-traumatic stress disorder are often qualifying medical ailments.

 What are other possible benefits?

-Advocates believe that legal access to medical cannabis could potentially alleviate the opioid addiction crisis that has been reported among veterans.
+Advocates and researchers believe that legal access to medical cannabis could potentially alleviate the opioid addiction crisis that has been reported among veterans.

-Alarmingly, a 2013 analysis by the Center for Investigative Reporting found opioid prescriptions for veterans spiked 270 percent over a 12-year period from 2001 to 2012, while a 2011 Department of Veterans Affairs study found that during 2004 and 2005, veterans receiving the highest doses of opioid painkillers were twice as likely than the rest of the population to die from an opioid overdose.
 According to USA Today, almost every VA facility has experienced a steady drop in its opioid prescription rates since 2012, with an overall decline of 41 percent.
-The VA is continuing its efforts to promote safe prescribing practices and to address the broader opioid epidemic in the United States, which includes alternative therapies for its patients.
+The VA is also continuing its efforts to promote safe prescribing practices and to address the broader opioid epidemic in the United States, which includes alternative therapies for its patients.

 Are there efforts underway to legalize medical cannabis for veterans within VA?